relaxdiego/aircraft/README.md

 ## Adding A Development Dependency

-1. Add it to `dev-requirements.in` and then run make:
+1. Add it to `requirements-dev.in` and then run make:

 ```
-echo "foo" >> dev-requirements.in
+echo "foo" >> requirements-dev.in
 make dependencies
 ```

-This will create `dev-requirements.txt` and then install all dependencies
+This will create `requirements-dev.txt` and then install all dependencies

-2. Commit `dev-requirements.in` and `dev-requirements.txt`.
+2. Commit `requirements-dev.in` and `requirements-dev.txt`.
 Both
    files should now be updated and the `foo` package installed in your local machine.
 Make sure to commit both files to the repo to let your teammates know of the new dependency.

 ```
-git add dev-requirements.*
+git add requirements-dev.*
-git commit -m "Add foo to dev-requirements.txt"
+git commit -m "Add foo to requirements-dev.txt"
 git push origin
 ```